 - Hotel Lohspeicher – A 3-star boutique hotel in a rustic historical building with 10 rooms and a gourmet restaurant located not far from the main square.

 - Hotel Ravene – This 8-room hotel is in a renovated historical property and is conveniently located near the train station.

 - Hotel Villa Vinum – A 12-room hotel with a stone and timber framed exterior located along the the River Moselle and not far from the train station and town center.

 - Moselromantik-Hotel THUL – This 3-star hotel offers 23 rooms and features a rooftop terrace, massage services, a restaurant, and a sauna.

 - Parkhotel Cochem – This 22-room family-run 3-star hotel is located about a 10 minute walk from the Cochem town center and offers a peaceful atmosphere, a garden, and modern amenities.

 - Villa Cuchema – This boutique guesthouse offers 12 rooms in a 1904 row house about 2 blocks from the Cochem train station along the Moselle River promenade.
 Formerly Pension Gundert.

 - Weingut Gutsschänke Rademacher – This small 6-room guesthouse near the train station offers breakfast, free wine tasting sessions, and views of the vineyards.

 - Weinhaus Gräfen – This 15-room guesthouse offers a buffet breakfast, modern furnishings, and is a peaceful 5 minute walk from the town center.

 This is only a partial list, for a fuller list of lodging options in Cochem, check out this list of hotels in Cochem for even more choices.

-Have you visited any of the towns along the Moselle River?
+Have you visited Beilstein or any of the towns along the Moselle River?
 As always, feel free to ask us any questions about our trip and we love hearing your thoughts and opinions.
-Stay tuned for our next post about Germany as we explore Burg Eltz, which is definitely a contender for our favorite German castle.
+Just leave any questions or thoughts in the Comments section below.